mtch99/Ballerz/README.md

     - [x] cf FeedStackNavigator
     - [x] Add GroupChatListScreen

+- [ ] Navigation to group chat Conversation screen
+    - [ ] Define IGroupChatConversationScreen
+    - [ ] Implement
+    - [ ] Add GroupChatListScreen to GroupChatStack

 ## Post-Testing Adjustments
 - [x] Fix header on badgelist Screen
 - [x] Display all badges on the feed item
-TODO: Test if the comment icon is explicit, now that there is a feed item with a comments section
+TODO: Test that comment icon is explicit, now that there is a feed item with a comments section